reference-architecture-ai/reference-architecture.ai/content/_index.md

 While the benefits of AI are clear, there are still many gaps in AI architecture that need to be filled.
 For example, there is a gap between analytical tools and verified architectures for real-time deployments.
 This gap often stems from a lack of specific reference architectures and patterns, demonstrating the trade-offs between different technologies, libraries, and tools.

 Let's bridge the gap in knowledge and drive a connection between science and engineering to make fast, efficient, and practical AI deployments.
-In order to build an AI product, three things need to be considered:
+In order to build an AI product, three things need to be in-place:
-1) AI Product
+1) AI Product itself
-2) Core Capabilities for AI/ML product
+2) Core Capabilities required to build AI/ML product
 3) Enabling capabilities

+I will use [The Pattern](https://thepattern.digital/), my [“Build on Redis” Hackathon prize winning](https://redis.com/blog/build-on-redis-hackathon-winners/) [open source](https://github.com/applied-knowledge-systems/the-pattern) project to illustrate how capabilities below can be implemented and invite you to [contribute](/docs/contribution/) or [donate](/docs/donate).
+Diagrams below are clickable.

 # AI Product
 <img src="/images/ai_product.drawio.svg" />
 # Core capabilities for AI/ML

 {% mermaid() %}